magnesj/ResInsight/docs/CurveCalculator.md

 An expression consists of placeholders (variables) for curves (summary address).
 By clicking "Parse Expession", the variables will appear in the table below the settings.
 To assign a summary address to a variable, click *Edit*.
 This action will create a *Summary Address Selection* dialog.
 Use the dialog to select a summary address and press OK.
 Repeat the procedure for all the variables.

 ## Generating Curves
 After assigning summary addresses to all variables, click *Calculate* to evaluate the expression.
-The curve is saved and can be accessed in the following ways:
+The curve is saved and can be accessed in the following ways.

+Right click on "Summary Plots" and click "New Summary Plot".
+The Plot Editor dialog will appear.
+A type called "Calculated" can be found in the Summary Types panel.
+Click on this field, and the curves will appear in the Summaries panel.

+The curves can also be found in an existing curve's Property Editor.
+Choose the case "Calculated", and the curves will appear in "Vector Selection".